exadel-inc/esl/CONTRIBUTING.md

 7. Make sure the commit name starts with `docs: ` (or `docs(esl-*changed module*): `) prefix
 8. Click the "Propose changes" button
 9. Confirm your CLA agreement (you will be asked to do this the first time you contribute to the project)
-10. You have really helped us to improve ESL documentation.
+10. You have really helped us to improve the ESL documentation.
 Thank you!